-American Airlines pilots oppose Congressional extension for Boeing, demand upgrade
+American Airlines pilots oppose congressional extension for Boeing, demand upgrade

 It’s unclear how that will play out in Congress.

-The public opposition of the pilots’ union at the world’s largest airline by fleet size undercuts Boeing’s argument about safety.
+The public opposition from the pilots union at the world’s largest airline by fleet size undercuts Boeing’s argument about safety.
 It also undermines any claim to putting safety first from a politician voting to grant an extension.

 Boeing in a statement last week said “we are not seeking to rush this process, and believe safety is best served by allowing the 737-7 and 737-10 certification effort the time needed to complete this important work without introducing different systems.”